MediaComem/comem-archidep/ex/aws-setup.md

   $> sudo reboot
   ```

+* *Once the server has restarted* (it might take a couple of minutes), check
-  *After a couple of minutes*, check that you can still connect and that your hostname is correct:
+  that you can still connect and that your hostname is correct:

   ```bash
   $> ssh john_doe@2.2.2.2